-face and side grain of a bowl blank donated by Jim Glynn.
+face and side grain of a quilted soft maple bowl blank donated by Jim Glynn.
 Thanks, Jim.
 The quilting shows up just a little better in the wood than it does in these pics.
 I took a side angle shot hoping to get a better representation of the quilting but it didn't help so I didn't post it.
-The yellow in the upper right corner of the face shot is an artifact of the lighting --- the color of the wood is uniform throughout.
+The yellow in the upper right corner of the face shot is an effect of the lighting --- the color of the wood is uniform throughout.
 The slight orange area on the lower left of the side grain shot is where I did not fully sand off the sealer Jim put on the wood.
 The vertical lines on the side grain shot are sanding scratches, not inherent in the wood.

 plank pair pic contributed by Todd Levy; thanks Todd.
 These pieces have been moistened for the pic.

 This veneer sheet was loaned to me by John Koehn whom I thank for this and other contributions to the site.